 I have seem some really nasty marriage situations.
 However, I have seen a lot of hope.
 I have seen couples healed.
 I’ve seen one person decide to make a change and the other spouse making dramatic change in behavior.

 However, I also recognize there are times when individuals’ situations do not change.
-They have become transformed as an individual, not waiting for life circumstances to become better but knowing that God can take all things and turn them into good.
-They let their hearts and attitude to be overhauled.
-That’s what I want.
-Will you join me?
+That said, they have become transformed as an individual, not waiting for life circumstances to become better but knowing that God can take all things and turn them into good – eventually.

 More Marriage Posts You Might Enjoy